Please note: Canada Business Ontario is now FedDev Ontario Small Business Services.

-To learn more about business taxes in general, you can read our taxation guide.
+To learn more about business taxes in general, including those that may apply to sole proprietorships and partnerships, you can read our taxation guide.

-All resident corporations must file a corporation income tax (T2) return every tax year even if there are no taxes payable.
+All corporations that are based in Canada must file a corporation income tax (T2) return every tax year even if there are no taxes payable.
 You must file a corporate tax return even if you are a:

 - Non-profit organization

 - Inactive corporation

 You have to file a return for your corporation based outside of Canada if, at any time in the tax year, your corporation:

 - Conducted business in Canada

 - Had a taxable capital gain in Canada